DigDugData/Cicada-Zombies/README.md

 ## Project Overview

 - **Dataset:** The project uses images of healthy and infected cicadas from various websites such as National Library of Medicine, GenBank, iNaturalist (https://drive.google.com/drive/folders/1jU4Hkq3MYyvOOWER5Q3_TZXKH4Qzp95g?usp=sharing)
-- **Models:** Popular convolutional neural network architectures such as ResNet, VGG16, VGG19 and Inception are used dataset for image classification.
+- **Models:** Popular convolutional neural network architectures such as ResNet50, VGG16, VGG19 and InceptionV2 are used dataset for image classification.

 ## Key Performance Indicators (KPIs)
 - Model prediction accuracy